Drupal 7 End of Life Is Extended to Give Businesses More Time to Shift

 The end of Drupal 7 is coming.
 Normally when a Drupal’s new major release occurs, the community continues to support previous versions that are no more than two versions older than the newest one.
 This was the case with Drupal 6 when version 8 came out.

-Now when Drupal 10 is on the way, how long will Drupal 7 be supported?
+Now that Drupal 10 is on the way, how long will Drupal 7 be supported?

 Well, it’s hard to tell since the end of the support period has been moved several times.
 At first, it was scheduled for the second half of 2021, but on June 24, 2020, the Drupal Community announced a customer support extension for yet another year—until the end of November 2022.
 And at the beginning of 2022, the latest Drupal 7 end-of-life date was once again moved to November 1, 2023.

-As a Drupal development company that values our customers, AnyforSoft wants to make sure that you receive the latest information regarding the end of life Drupal 7 might face in 2023.
+As a Drupal development company that values our customers, AnyforSoft wants to make sure that you receive the latest information regarding the end of life Drupal 7 will face in 2025.
 In this article, we will discuss it in detail and provide you with answers to the following questions:

 • How do the new updates impact those who are still on Drupal 7?